19 Jan Medical Detox: What Is Medical Detox and How Does It Work?

 3. Know if they treat “drugs with drugs,” and make sure both sides understand the risks involved.

-Growing addiction statistics involving the heroin treatment drugs methadone and suboxone have raised public awareness about the dangers of substituting one habit-forming drug for another—your addiction may even be to a substance that was originally prescribed as opiate addiction treatment medication, or to ease you off dependence to alcohol or methamphetamines.
+Growing addiction statistics involving the heroin treatment replacement drugs have raised public awareness about the dangers of substituting one habit-forming drug for another—your addiction may even be to a substance that was originally prescribed as opiate addiction treatment medication, or to ease you off dependence to alcohol or methamphetamines.
 Or you may have heard about patients who died as a result of “rapid detox” that involved putting the patient under general anesthesia and then administering extra-high doses of drugs intended to speed up the dissipation of physical cravings.
 In which case you may be tempted to avoid any medical detox center that uses drugs in addiction treatment under any circumstances.

 Nevertheless, there are many situations where administering a drug to ease physical withdrawal symptoms—or giving a sedative to reduce panic, or tapering off the substance of addiction rather than stopping it cold—can save a patient from potentially lethal withdrawal effects.
 During your preliminary interviews with medical detox centers, find out under what circumstances they would administer medication—and be sure that medication would be prescribed by a licensed doctor after full review of the patient’s individual situation.